FOCUS-U.S. Task Force to consider routine kidney disease screening

 Farxiga's U.S. list price is $533 for a 30-day supply, although AstraZeneca emphasizes patient assistance programs aimed at covering co-pays and the uninsured.

-"This is a progressive disease," said Sarah Walters, head of cardiovascular, renal and metabolism for AstraZeneca.
-"Many of these patients, if intervention is not made, they will end up on dialysis."
+"Many of these patients, if intervention is not made, they will end up on dialysis," said Sarah Walters, head of cardiovascular, renal and metabolism for AstraZeneca.

 (Reporting By Deena Beasley Editing by Bill Berkrot)